MaibornWolff/domainchoreograph/README.md

 ### Domain Function

-A *Domain Function* represents the algorithm of a *Domain Definition*.
-It's supposed to be *pure* which means the method has no side effects and the result depends on method parameters only.
+A *domain function* represents the algorithm of a *domain definition*.
+It's supposed to be _pure_ which means the method has no side effects and the result depends on method parameters only.
 The following constraints have to remain true:
-* the method annotated by `@DomainFunction` needs to be static.
+* the method annotated by `@DomainFunction` needs to be defined in a companion object (think of it as some sort of factory method).
 * there can only be one method in a class annotated by `@DomainFunction`.
 * if a class has a method annotated by `@DomainFunction` the class itself needs to be annotated by `@DomainDefinition`.

-If side effects are needed, for example to write or read something to a database, use *domain services* (see below).
+If side effects are needed, for example to write or read something to/from a database, use *domain services* (see below).

 #### Method Parameters of a Domain Function
-The method parameters of a domain function are *domain types* identified by *domain definitions*.
-If the provided *domain type* is a *domain definition*, no further specification is needed.
-If on the other hand the *domain type* is not a *domain definition* the parameter needs to be annotated by `@DefinedBy(SomeDomainDefinition.class)` whereas `SomeDomainDefinition.class` is a class annotated by `@DomainDefinition` and has a *domain function* which returns the *domain type*.
+The method parameters of a domain function are either *domain definition types* or *domain service types*.

 By specifying parameters you can accidentally build cycles in the resulting dependency graph.
-That does not make any sense and is of course not allowed.
-The resulting dependency graph needs to be acyclic.
+That does not make any sense and is of course prohibited.
+The resulting dependency graph needs to be _acyclic_.

 #### Return Type of a Domain Function
-The return type of a domain function is called *domain type* and **can** but not necessarily **is** a *domain definition type*.

-### Domain Type
-A *domain type* is any class that represents a data structure specific for the domain at hand.
-A *domain type* can of course also be a primitive or domain agnostic type (e.g. String, Date, ...) but it is not encouraged due to encapsulation reasons.
+A *domain function* return the *domain definition type* the domain function is defined in.

-### Domain Object
+### Domain Definition Object
-A *domain object* is an instance of a *domain type* and represents a value that is used as input or result of the specified choreography.
+A *domain definition object* is an instance of a *domain definition type* and represents a value that is used as input or result of a choreography.

 ### Domain Service
-...
+A *domain service* is similar to a *domain definition* but is not going to be serialized to during process visualization.

+### Domain Service Object
+A *domain service object* is an instance of a *domain service type* and represents a service that is used in domain functions.

 ### Choreography

-The result of defining an bunch of *domain definitions* is a directed acyclic graph (DAG) whereas *domain definitions* represent the set of nodes.
+The result of defining an bunch of domain definitions is a directed acyclic graph (DAG) whereas *domain definition types* represent the set of nodes.
 Ingoing edges of each node are defined by parameters of the *domain function*.
 In order to actually calculate something we need to state what we want to calculate based on what.
-That statement we call *choreography* and is specified by a fluent API.
+That statement we call *choreography* and is defined by an interface annotated by `@DomainChoreography`.

+A corresponding implementation of that interface is _generated_ at compile time and can be obtained by a previously configured *domain environment* (see example above).
+It can also be stated as dependency in a domain definition.
+That way *sub choreographies* are made possible.

+### Domain Environment

+A *domain environment* is used to obtain generated implementations of a choreography.
+You can also configure logging plugins for different purposes.

 ## Other Information
 * [License](./LICENSE)